 The same scientific principles that make sauerkraut and lacto fermented salsa keep for several months are at work in the sourdough bread.

 For longer storage, you can also keep it in the fridge or freezer.
+However, the fridge is typically not recommended as it can dry out the bread.

 Yes, it will give you a heartier, more dense loaf, with a whole grain flavor.
 It isn’t going to be as light and fluffy as other sourdough breads made with bread flour or all-purpose, but it is very delicious.

 I tend to feed my sourdough starter a variety of flours and don’t stick to a particular one.
-Sometimes I use einkorn, sometimes all purpose, and sometimes freshly milled whole wheat.
+Sometimes I use einkorn, sometimes all-purpose, and sometimes freshly milled whole wheat.

 Not all sourdough is going to be whole grain.
 This will be determined by the type of flour used in a recipe.
 Some people like to make their bread with 100% whole grains, while others like to mix the flours for a lighter crumb.